-1) Domestic Violence Awareness/Prevention Asian Pacific American women experience domestic violence with at least the same frequency as non-Asian women, with some APA ethnic groups having higher rates.
+1) Domestic Violence Awareness/Prevention/Advocacy Asian Pacific American women experience domestic violence with at least the same frequency as non-Asian women, with some APA ethnic groups having higher rates.
 Additionally, fatalities resulting from domestic violence are higher in APA communities due in part to cultural and linguistic barriers.
 Bamboo Bridges is committed to breaking the silence that kills and keeps women trapped in violent relationships.

 We recruit people from our community to become trained advocates so that we can offer support to those who need it.
 Click on our Project Resilience tab for more information about how we offer support to those impacted by domestic violence.